mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 >
 > You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near 'test', 'test@test.com', 'test', 'test', 'test', 'test', 'pending')' at line 2

 I'm so happy we'll be able to use [sqlmap](https://github.com/sqlmapproject/sqlmap)!
-In case you've never used it, this tool is really good at trying all kind of injections (including not obvious ones, such as time-based [blind injections](https://www.owasp.org/index.php/Blind_SQL_Injection)), and as soon as a vulnerability is found, it canbasically give you an SQL shell.
+In case you've never used it, this tool is really good at trying all kind of injections (including not obvious ones, such as time-based [blind injections](https://www.owasp.org/index.php/Blind_SQL_Injection)), and as soon as a vulnerability is found, it can basically give you an SQL shell.

 Still, if we try it blindly on this form, it does not seem to find the SQL injection, even though we were able to spot it by inserting a dummy simple quote in one of the fields!
 So there must be something happening when we apply using our browser, which is not happening when sqlmap probes for an injection.
 Let's have a closer look at the content of the request sent by our browser, using the developer tools network tab: